-The development and design standards in this chapter address and regulate new development, working together to facilitate high-quality, context-sensitive buildings which support a vibrant neighborhood-oriented district in the Lincoln Avenue Specific Plan Area.
+The development and design standards in this chapter address and regulate new development, working together to facilitate high-quality, context-sensitive buildings which support a vibrant neighborhood-oriented district in the Fair Oaks / Orange Grove Specific Plan Area.
 Each development and design standard serves a distinct purpose and collectively forms a holistic toolbox of strategies.
 The following standards are presented in this chapter:

 - " 6.1 Intensity & Density.
 Addresses residential density, commercial intensity, and building heights. - " 6.2 Massing.
 Covers a series of development and design standards which work together to shape development. - " 6.3 Ground Floor.
 Focuses on the street level of developments. - " 6.4 Open Space.
-Introduces standards for private and common use. - " 6.5 Access & Parking.
+Introduces standards for private, common, and public use. - " 6.5 Access & Parking.
 Addresses vehicle access and parking standards, as well as standards which address parking garages.